jbeta02/bulk-audio-editor/README.md

 ![Screenshot 2023-05-23 151206](https://github.com/jbeta02/bulk-audio-editor/assets/55860847/de518abb-1dbf-46ff-baaf-a706e6bc4aa0)

-When the ouput modifer is used an there is a potential conflict when one or more files having being the same, BAE will ask the user if overriding is acceptable.
-For example, If two folders hold the same three files and the user wants to change the change the album name of their files they can do so without worrying about conflicts.
-Looking at the above example, the user displays the files in the input folder then attempts to change the ablum name to "z" using the ouput modifer to direct the ouput.
-They find the the output folder already contains the files.
+When the output modifier is used an there is a potential conflict when one or more files having being the same, BAE will ask the user if overriding is acceptable.
+For example, If two folders hold the same three files and the user wants to change the album name of their files they can do so without worrying about conflicts.
+Looking at the above example, the user displays the files in the input folder then attempts to change the album name to "z" using the output modifier to direct the output.
+They find  the output folder already contains the files.
 The user decides that they only want to modify "Song A.mp3" and leave the others untouched.

 #### Adapt To User Changes

 BAE will update its targets if the user changes any of the files or its contents between command runs.
-BAE will check if there were any changes before every command is ran, so it is always up to date.
+BAE will check if there were any changes before every command is ran, so it is always up-to-date.

 #### Target Changes To Output

-When the output modifer is used on a command, the target will change from the input path initially set to the output path set through the output modifer.
+When the output modifier is used on a command, the target will change from the input path initially set to the output path set through the output modifer.
 This should make it easier to follow the flow of the work being done on the files.